edking21/AngularAssetManager-GitHub-Demo/README.md

 ## CORS

-* Cross Origin resource sharing (CORS) is resolved by setting up a proxy between the UI running on port 4200 and the database server running on port 3001.
+* Uses Cross Origin resource sharing (CORS) by setting up a proxy between the UI running on port 4200 and the Mongo Atlas database server running on port 3001.

 ## Animations